rwapp/A11yUITests/README.md

 Headers are used by VoiceOver users to orientate and quickly navigate content.

 ### Button Trait
-`buttonTrait` checks that a button element has the Button trait applied.
+`buttonTrait` checks that a button element has the Button or Link trait applied.

 ### Image Trait
 `imageTrait` checks that an image element has the Image trait applied.